The Modern Pantry | Grandpa Chef’s Healthy Beef Stew Guide

 The Impact of Fresh Herbs on Heart-Healthy Meals

 My city balcony is full of fresh rosemary and thyme because they are essential for a balanced meal.
-Following this Healthy Beef Stew Guide means letting these fresh aromatics do the work of providing a bright and clean finish to your bowl.
-I love the smell of fresh herbs hitting the hot liquid as it signals that the meal is almost ready for the table.
+Choosing a heart-healthy approach means letting these fresh aromatics provide a bright, clean finish to your bowl.
+I love the smell of fresh herbs hitting the hot liquid, as it signals that the meal is almost ready for the table.

 Fresh beef marrow bones with herbs on a stone counter, showing healthy fats for a nutritious stew.